The Minister may, by gazette notice, declare a project to be a 'prescribed project'.

 Purpose of declaration

-It enables the Coordinator-General, if necessary, to intervene in the approvals process in a number of ways to ensure timely decision-making for the prescribed project.
+A prescribed project declaration enables the Coordinator-General, if necessary, to intervene in state and local government approval processes to ensure timely decision-making for the prescribed project.

 Potential prescribed projects